Are you tired of the hype in the fantasy football industry?

 3) Those purple dots… you can get WR upside from many of the late rounds, but there aren’t nearly as many as you've probably been led to believe.

-That chart didn't show us how undervalued players were, so let's look at who the most undervalued players actually were last year.
+Dots are nice, but names are better... let's look at who the most undervalued players actually were last year.

 And guess what, even when being drafted in the 13th rounds, they were still among the most undervalued players!